MarcusKubis9/Drgregs-Dumb-Style-Remade/README.md

 # BETA DISCLAMER!
 Everything in the beta is not final, therefor is subject to change, Beta may include certain bugs, Please do not create maps using the beta

+Installation:
+1. Download the latest release by clicking on the releases page on the right side of the screen than click on the file that ends with .bee_pack or .ZIP
+2. Open the "Packages" folder inside of the beemod folder
+3. Drag and drop the .bee_pack or .ZIP file into it
+4. Restart Beemod
+5. Enjoy

 # HOW TO INSTALL BETA:
 Step 1: